 Missouri State Law requires deposits to be secured by certain securities held by the District or a trustee institution.
 The value of the securities must be equal to or greater than the District's cash and cash equivalent investments not insured by the Federal Deposit Insurance Corporation.
-As of December 31, 2004, the District's deposits remained fully secured.
-Bank balances by category:
+As of December 31, 2005, the District's deposits remained fully insured or collateralized as required by state statutes.
+The collateral is held by Pioneer Bank and Trust in the District's name.